Aksor9/AI-GameMaster/README.md

-# Project: Narrador - AI-Powered Narrative RPG Engine 📜🏰🎲
+# AI - Game Master - AI-Powered Narrative RPG Engine 📜🏰🎲

 Welcome to Project Narrador, a backend engine for creating dynamic, AI-driven narrative role-playing games.
 This system uses a microservices architecture to manage game state, player actions, and AI-generated content, providing a flexible and robust foundation for immersive storytelling experiences.